12. Processing Data in Groups

 labels).
 We were lucky, after all.

-It is very educational to take a look at the distribution of the objective function at the identified local minima to see that, proportionally, in the case of this dataset it is not rare to end up in a quite bad solution; see Figure 12.12.
+It is very educational to look at the distribution of the objective function at the identified local minima to see that, proportionally, in the case of this dataset, it is not rare to converge to a really bad solution; see Figure 12.12.

 plt.hist(wcss, bins=100)